Top 10 tips to consider when outsourcing print management

 You will also be looking for the peace of mind that your print management company is operating according to the highest industry standards and is accredited to ISO 9001 and ISO 14001 as well as being a member of the appropriate professional organisations.

-Remember to check out the data protection arrangements in place for safeguarding your valuable and sensitive customer data, and make sure any supplier can comply with the Data Protection Act (2018) which now replaces the GDPR.
+Remember to check out the data protection arrangements in place for safeguarding your valuable and sensitive customer data, and make sure any supplier can comply with GDPR.

 9. Load off your mind